Meet the Team

 Lehoma Theimer is the Personal Care Home Administrator of the Quarters at the Shook.
 She is a native of Newville, PA, but currently resides in Shippensburg, PA.
 Theimer is married with four children.
 She graduated High School from the Big Spring School District.
 Theimer began her nursing career in 1996 as a Certified Nursing Assistant (CNA).
 In 2005, she became a Licensed Practical Nurse (LPN).
 Theimer earned her Personal Care Home Administrator License in October of 2014.
-She is also a member Healthy Franklin County Access to Healthcare Coalition, and Franklin County Practical Nursing Program Advisory Board.
+She is currently serving on the Advisory Board for the Practical Nursing Program at the Franklin County Career and Technology Center.

 Margaret Lake began her nursing career in 1976 as an LPN after attending the Franklin County Vo-Tech Practical Nursing Program.
 She received an Associate of Science Degree in Nursing from Penn State University in 1993.
 As a student she was inducted into the Alpha Lambda Sigma Honor Society for adult learners.
 She has worked as a Registered Nurse Assessment Coordinator since 2000 and joined the Shook Home in 2008.
 Margaret is a member of the Pennsylvania Association of Nurse Assessment Coordinators.